GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-05-28-composition-over-inheritance.md

 Having said that, there are multiple levels of intensity.
 The most extreme forms require the two classes to know of each other and the request handling is done by intensive coöperation.
 The most extreme is probably found in the Visitor pattern.
 Because of the use of keyword 'this', the process initiated in Visitor bounces between the two classes, one being Visitor and the other being the object that knows how to traverse some object tree.

-A less extreme form of delegation is found in the Strategy pattern, where you have a field in your delegator holding a reference to an instance type that has one or more specific methods that are required to handle incoming requests.
+A less extreme form of delegation is found in the Strategy pattern, where you have a field in your delegator holding a reference to an interface/abstract type that has one or more specific methods that are required to handle incoming requests.
 Instead of hardcoding the variants of this method(s) in the delegator itself, you delegate them to the delegate.
 As this delegate is referred to by its type/interface, you can decide which implementation to use.
-You can even swap the implementation for another implementation using a setter.
+You can even swap the implementation for another implementation using a setter during runtime.
+Note how superior this is to inheritance, which cannot be altered during runtime.
 It is great for dependency inversion (delegator is not dependent on delegate because it is accessed by an interface that can be owned by the core of your application) and it is great with regards to the open-closed principle.
-You can extend your options by creating extra implementations in the outer layer of your program, without touching the business logic inside.
+You can extend your options by creating extra implementations of delegate in the outer layer of your program, without touching the business logic inside.

 This strategy pattern forms a sort of middle ground, because the delegate still needs to know about the operations that delegator needs to perform.
 They are somewhat entangled.